Student Opportunities & Publications

 Zinzendorf Literary Society

-Zinzendorf Society is a campus organization and literary group open to all English majors, minors, and literary enthusiasts.
+Zinzendorf Society is a campus organization and literary group open to all English and Writing Arts majors, minors, and literary enthusiasts.
 The group meets once a month to discuss possible campus events and current interests.

 Dr. Theresa Dougal advises the Zinzendorf Literary Society.